Learn About the Dimensions of Artwork

 Size as Dimensions

-An artwork's size is measured by height, width and/or depth.
+An artwork's size is measured by height, width, and possibly depth.
 Paintings are measured by height first, followed by width.
 Sculptures and three-dimensional installations are measured by height, width, and depth.
-Measurements of artwork are typically done by the centimeter (used in Europe and Asia) or by the inch (used in the US).
+Measurements of artwork are typically done by the centimeter (used in Europe and Asia) or by the inch (used in the U.S.).

 Sizing in Oil Painting